rackspace-orchestration-templates/cassandra/README.md

   Ubuntu 12.04 LTS (Precise Pangolin))
 * `flavor`: Server size to use for all servers in this deployment (Default: 2 GB Performance)
-* `ssh_keypair_name`: Name of the SSH keypair to create for this deployment.
-  The keypair name cannot exist in the region you are deploying, this will be a new keypair.

 Outputs
 =======